Best Ways to See the Swamps of New Orleans (Photos, Tours & More)

 The swamp is named after a notorious French pirate and smuggler and his swashbuckling crew nicknamed the Baratarians.
 As part of a much larger waterway, it’s not uncommon to see airboats zipping through the waters of the Barataria Swamp.
 The top reasons to visit Barataria swamp include:

 With coupons available for airboat adventures through the swamp, you can see incredible views of Spanish moss, amazing wildlife, and Cypress trees at the best rates online.
-Half thrilling and half educational, this all-ages tour offers a high speed ride through the swamps of Barataria.
+Half thrilling and half educational, this all-ages tour offers a high-speed ride through the swamps of Barataria.
 Get up close to gators and more wildlife, and learn from the Louisiana native who will guide and narrate this back-country excursion.

 Located approximately 25 miles west of New Orleans, Maurepas is mostly flooded cypress tupelo swamp.
 Some of the most stunning trees and fauna including Red Maple, American Elm, and Sugarberry inhabit this unique marshland west of NOLA.